+Family Neolectaceae Redhead 1977

+nee-oh-leck-tay-suh-ee

-Family Neolectaceae Redhead 1977 Taxonomy: A monotypic family.
+Taxonomy: A monotypic family.

-Neolecta Spegazzini 1881 nee-o-lek-tuh Greek νέω, neo, new + Latin $leg\bar{o}$, pick out, select.
-Taxonomy: This class, order, family and genus contains only three species!
+Neolecta Spegazzini 1881 Taxonomy: This genus contains only three species!

 Neolecta vitellina (Bresàdola) Korf & J.K.
 Rogers 1971, egg-yellow earth tongue

-Latin vih-TELL-lih-nuh, American vie-tuh-LEE-nuh Latin vitellus, yolk of egg; for the color of the hymenium.
-Taxonomy: Originally placed with the "regular" earth tongues as Geoglossum vitellinum Bresàdola 1881 Notes: Walking back with a group on the East Glacier Trail is always relaxing as interpretation takes a back seat to the pleasant stroll.
+Latin vih-TELL-lih-nuh, American vie-tuh-LEE-nuh Latin vitellus, yolk of egg; for the color of the hymenium Taxonomy: Originally placed with the "regular" earth tongues as Geoglossum vitellinum Bresadola 1881 Notes: Walking back with a group on the East Glacier Trail is always relaxing as interpretation takes a back seat to the pleasant stroll.
 This gives me more opportunity to simply look around and see what's there.
 On a very low cloud day in September of 2014 I spot what I'm sure is scrambled egg slime mold.
 When I get down into the moss to examine it, I find it very puzzling as nothing about it is slimy and the orange bodies are mushroom-hard.
 It must be a fungus, but not one I've ever encountered, and it didn't take me long to identify it with my resources back home.
-This growth must be in a very fresh, young state, as most of the photos I've found are of much larger size, up to 7 cm.
+This growth must be in a very fresh, young state, as most of the photographs I've found are of much larger size, up to 7 cm.
 The largest of these is less than 1 cm.
 The fungus has two very different parts: the hard egg-yolk colored main body and a somewhat gelatinous white mass that attaches the main body to the moss.
 It turns out this fungus is composed only of hymenium (spore bearing tissue) and hyphae (long branching threads that are the main structure of most fungi).
 It is apparently growing on the stems of Pleurozium schreberi, big redstem moss under a dense canpy of Sitka spruce (Picea sitchensis).
 Redhead reports it "grows from rootlets of its host" 2 and is edible!
 1 Rootlets of the spruce are certainly very close by.
 Class Geoglossomycetes Zheng Wang, C.L.
-Schoch & Spatafora 2009 Order Geoglossales Zheng Wang, C.L.
-Schoch & Spatafora 2009 Family Geoglossaceae Corda 1838 Geoglossum Persoon 1704, earth tongue Greek γεω- geo-, earth + Greek γλώσσα glossa, tongue = earth tongue Geoglossum species unidentified, earth tongue 1 Redhead, S.A.
+Schoch & Spatafora 2009 gee-oh-gloss-oh-my-seats see Geoglossum Order Geoglossales Zheng Wang, C.L.
+Schoch & Spatafora 2009 gee-oh-gloss-al-ees Family Geoglossaceae Corda 1838 Geoglossum Persoon 1704, earth tongue gee-oh-gloss-um Greek γεω- geo-, earth + Greek γλώσσα glossa, tongue = earth tongue Geoglossum species unidentified, earth tongue 1 Redhead, S.A.
 1977.
 The genus Neolecta (Neolectaceae fam. nov., Lecanorales, Ascomycetes) in Canada.
 Canadian Journal of Botany 55 (3): 301- 2 Redhead, S.A.
 1979.
 Mycological observations: 1, on Cristulariella; 2, on Valdensinia; 3, on Neolecta.
 Mycologia (Mycological Society of America) 71 (6): 1248-1253.